NatTuck/khoury-ntuck/courses/2019/01/cs3650/notes/02-amd64-assembly/notes.md

      the full 32 bit "extended" register:
      - eax, ecx, edx, ...

 The AMD Athlon 64 was a 64-bit microprocessor, backwards compatible with the Intel 8086 and i386.
-This was the first "AMD64" processor:
+This was the first "AMD64" (x86\_64, x64, Intel 64; not
+ia64 even though x86 is sometimes called ia32) processor:

  - It had a 48-bit data bus, designed to be extended up to 64-bit later.
    - How much RAM can we address with 64 bits?